 Geotextile Dewatering Tubes (also known as sludge tubes, geotubes, or dewatering tubes) are ideal for large dewatering or sludge removal projects.
-Geotextile tubes' designs feature significantly larger dimensions and higher strength woven geotextile fabric than traditional Dewatering Bags.
+Geotextile tubes feature significantly larger dimensions and use higher strength woven geotextile fabric rather than the standard nonwoven fabric of Dewatering Bags.
 The construction allows large amounts of sludge and silt to be easily removed without having to constantly change or replace bags.

 Due to their high strength and large capacity, dewatering tubes are used extensively in Wastewater Treatment Projects (WWTPs), agricultural ponds, aquaculture facilities, pulp and paper mills, and industrial lagoons.
 Geotube sizes can be custom made to your required location and surface area.

 |Filling Port Spacing||1 - 5 ports||One Port for Every 50' of Length|

 |Fabric||Material||UV Stable||Weight/Unit Area

 - Requires Minimal Equipment